jlelong/LaTeX-Workshop-wiki/Snippets.md

 #### latex-workshop.view.outline.sections

 The section names of LaTeX outline hierarchy.
 It is also used by the folding mechanism.
+See [Code folding](Environments.md##Code-folding) for more details.

 This property is an array of case-sensitive strings in the order of the document structure hierarchy.
 For multiple tags of the same level, separate the tags with `|` as delimiters, e.g., `section|alternative`.